Stray and nuisance cats

 If your cat is handed in to Council

-During business hours we will make all reasonable attempts to reunite you with your cat.
+If your cat is currently registered with Council, we will make all reasonable attempts to reunite you with your cat.

-To reclaim your cat from the pound you will need to pay a reclaim fee and your cat will also need to be registered and desexed.
+To reclaim your cat from the pound, you will need to pay a reclaim fee and your cat will also need to be registered and desexed.

 You will receive a fine if your cat is unregistered or not wearing a Council tag.